oye-bobs/Twitter-Bot-Project/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request.

--Fork the repository
+- Fork the repository
--Create a new branch (git checkout -b feature-branch) -Commit your changes (git commit -m 'Add new feature') -Push to the branch (git push origin feature-branch) -Open a pull request
+- Create a new branch (git checkout -b feature-branch)
+- Commit your changes (git commit -m 'Add new feature')
+- Push to the branch (git push origin feature-branch)
+- Open a pull request

 ## License